ppy/osu-wiki/news/2021-05-13-mappers-report-april.md

 | ![A Labour of Love: Overall Runner-up](https://assets.ppy.sh/profile-badges/alol_overallrunnerup.png "A Labour of Love: Overall Runner-up") | schoolboy fans | [Kuba Oms - My Love (Shadren Remix)](https://osu.ppy.sh/beatmapsets/1382412) |
 | ![A Labour of Love: Overall Winner](https://assets.ppy.sh/profile-badges/alol_overallwinner.png "A Labour of Love: Overall Winner") | extremely valid | [Raphlesia & BilliumMoto - My Love](https://osu.ppy.sh/beatmapsets/1388906) |

-Details regarding the results, along with the livestream VOD can be viewed in [this newspost](https://osu.ppy.sh/home/news/2021-04-27-results-a-labour-of-love).
+Details regarding the results, along with the livestream VOD (which includes commentary by pishifat, Uberzolik and Ephemeral) can be viewed in [this newspost](https://osu.ppy.sh/home/news/2021-04-27-results-a-labour-of-love).
 For further information about the contest, we recommend you pay a visit to the [wiki article](/wiki/Contests/A_Labour_of_Love_Contest)!

 ### Monthly Beatmapping Contest: March & April

 Just like our monthly mapping-flavoured bulletin, the streak continues for the Monthly Beatmapping Contest as well.
-This time, we are letting you know about the conclusion of one as the other is announced.

 If you recall, the March edition of the contest was held in both osu! and osu!taiko game modes.
 On the osu! side of things, we have an underdog among the veterans, [Innovation](https://osu.ppy.sh/users/6304412) winning the contest.